Le roi malgré lui: Act 1

 The Polish people have elected a French noble, Henri de Valois, to become their king.
 In a castle near Kraków he awaits incognito his coronation.

 French nobles are idly waiting for news from Kraków.
 Nangis, a friend of Henri, returns from the city, where he had been sent to drum up support for the future king.
 Although the ordinary people had been well-disposed towards Henri, the nobility, led by Count Albert Laski, seemed to be joining together to oppose him and support the other claimant to the throne, the Archduke of Austria.
-All except the Duke of Fritelli, a Venetian living in Poland, who has managed to become Henri's chamberlain while remaining in league with Laski.

-Fritelli, busy with preparations for the coronation, enters.
-He pretends to Nangis that he does not know Laski, and, on learning of the king's continued homesickness cannot resist airing his views on the differences between the Poles and the French in a comic song.
+However, the Duke of Fritelli, a Venetian living in Poland, has managed to become Henri's chamberlain while remaining in league with Laski.
+He enters, busy with preparations for the coronation, pretending to Nangis that he does not know Laski, and, on learning of the king's continued homesickness, cannot resist airing his views on the differences between the Poles and the French in a comic song.

 After Fritelli has gone, Nangis confesses to his friends that during the eight days he has been away trying to raise an army, he has fallen in love with a charming girl, Minka, who unfortunately is a slave in Laski's household.
-Minka now enters, avoiding a pursuing sentry; she tells Nangis that she has only come for a moment but when Nangis takes this to mean that she does not love him any more, she gently rebukes him and asks him to be patient.
-She promises to return later that day, but as she is about to leave, the king himself arrives and Nangis only has time to hide her in an ante room.
+Minka now enters, avoiding a pursuing sentry; she tells Nangis that she has only come for a moment, but when Nangis takes this to mean that she does not love him anymore, she gently rebukes him and asks him to be patient.
+She promises to return later that day, but as she is about to leave, the king himself arrives and Nangis only has time to hide her in an anteroom.